How to Set Up a Custom Domain on GitHub Pages

-gets the job done.
-It’s free, simple, and hosted by GitHub, so you don’t have to worry about setting up servers or paying for monthly hosting.
+Alright, yourusername.github.io gets the job done.
+It’s free, simple, and hosted by GitHub, so you don’t have to worry about servers or monthly hosting.

-But if you’re showing off a personal portfolio or a public project, connecting a custom domain makes a total difference.
-Something like yourname.com
+But if you’re showing off a personal portfolio or a public project, connecting a custom domain makes a huge difference.
+Something like yourname.com doesn’t just look cleaner; it instantly feels like your brand.
+My blog at byalexdavid.com looks far more polished and memorable than a GitHub subdomain.

-And here’s the best part: you don’t need expensive hosting or complicated setup.
+The best part is you don’t need expensive hosting or a complicated setup.
 GitHub Pages handles the hosting for free.
-All you need is a domain name (which usually costs around $10–15/year), and a few quick settings to link it up.
+All you need is a domain (usually $10 to 15 per year) and a few quick settings.

-If you’re looking for a domain provider, I recommend Hostinger it’s affordable, has great customer support that actually replies quickly, and it’s what I personally use for my own domains.
+If you’re shopping for a domain, I recommend Hostinger.
+It’s affordable, the support replies quickly, and it’s what I use for my own domains.

 Add Your Custom Domain to Your GitHub Repo